vectorgrp/sil-kit/docs/configuration/services-configuration.rst

      - The name of the RPC client.
    * - FunctionName
      - The function name to which the RPC client wants to connect to. (optional)
+   * - Labels
+     - The labels determining matching servers with the same function name and media type. (optional)